 SFI directly manages Science Week and participates in a range of public events throughout the year.
-These can include Science Week Open Days and theatre events, the National Ploughing Championships, the BT Young Scientist and Technology Exhibition and a range of career events.
+These could include events such as Science Week Open Days and theatre events, the National Ploughing Championships, the BT Young Scientist and Technology Exhibition and a range of career events.
 This is not an exhaustive list.
-At these events SFI typically recruits and coordinates the attendance of a mix of SFI employees SFI non-employee volunteers, SFI funded researchers and sometimes non-funded partners participate.
-The events and festivals require volunteers to assist in hosting a stand.
+At these events SFI typically recruits and coordinates the attendance and participation of a mix of SFI employees, SFI non-employee staff members, SFI funded researchers and sometimes non-funded partners.
+The events and festivals may require volunteers to assist in hosting a stand.
 This involves directing people around the stand and speaking to children and their guardians about STEM career experiences.
 It can involve guiding children through workshop activities where they design or make objects.
 To engage students with our relevant websites, competitions may be run where prizes are awarded for correctly answering questions.